Ukraine1449/GuideOnUnturnedPlugins/Uessentials/Uessentials Intro.md

 Uessentials has a great github page but it is missing some large pieces of information.
 Here is the index for this
 guide:

 1. General overview of the plugin and examples of use.
-C
 1. Moderation and AntiSpam
 1. AutoAnnouncer/autocommands
 1. Kits